Braunau am Inn

 History

-Rantersdorf (Ranshofen) was first mentioned in documents in 788 and Braunau was first mentioned in documents in 1120 under the name Prounaw.
-For centuries, Braunau, like the entire Innviertel, belonged to Bavaria.
-In 1260 Braunau received city rights.
-During the great city fire in 1380, the wooden city from the time it was founded, including the Inn Bridge, was completely destroyed.
+the first documentary mention of Rantersdorf (Ranshofen) took place in 788 and in 1120 Braunau was first mentioned in a document under the name Prounaw.
+For centuries, Braunau, like the entire Innviertel, belonged to Bavaria. in 1260 Braunau received the town charter.
+During the great city fire in 1380, the wooden city of the founding period, including the Inn Bridge, was completely destroyed.
+In the middle of the 15th century, the parish church of St. Stephen was built, and in 1492 the foundation stone was laid for the 87-meter-high tower of St. Stephen's Church.
+In 1504, the city was shelled by the Palatines in the Landshut War of Succession and briefly occupied.

-During the Bavarian peasant and popular uprising of 1705/1706 (Sendlinger Murder Christmas), Braunau was briefly besieged by Austrian troops of the imperial army under the supreme command of the Habsburg Emperor Joseph I. However, the troops had to surrender to the insurgents on December 16, 1705.
-Braunau and Burghausen thus became the military and political centers of the uprising.
-The first democratic entity met in the city, the State Defense Congress (Braunau Parliament).
-In the course of the War of the Austrian Succession, Braunau was again besieged by the imperial army in 1743.
-In 1779, in the Peace Treaty of Teschen, the Innviertel, which belonged to the Electorate of Bavaria, was finally awarded to the Habsburgs.
+During the Bavarian peasant and popular uprising of 1705/1706 (Sendlinger Mordweihnacht), Braunau was briefly besieged by Austrian troops of the Imperial Army under the supreme command of the Habsburg Emperor Joseph I. However, the troops had to surrender to the insurgents on December 16, 1705.
+Braunau and Burghausen thus became the military and political centers of the uprising movement.
+The first democratic entity, the State Defense Congress (Braunau Parliament), met in the city.
+In the course of the War of the Austrian Succession, Braunau was again besieged by the Imperial Army in 1743.
+The date May 9, 1743 is imprinted on the Braunau emergency cliffs, the beginning of the siege.
+In 1779, the Innviertel, which belonged to the Electorate of Bavaria, was finally granted to the Habsburgs in the Peace Treaty of Teschen.

 The Nuremberg bookseller Johann Philipp Palm was executed in Braunau in 1806 on Napoleon's orders for high treason.
-Between 1810 and 1816, the Innviertel once again belonged to the Kingdom of Bavaria.
+Between 1810 and 1816, the Innviertel briefly belonged to the Kingdom of Bavaria again.
 On March 28, 1874, a fire that broke out in a brewery on the town square destroyed more than 70 houses.

-After the end of World War II, Braunau belonged to the US occupation zone in occupied post-war Austria.
+After the end of the Second World War, Braunau belonged to the American occupation zone in occupied post-war Austria.
 The US military administration set up a DP camp.

-In 2007, the municipality, together with the Association for Contemporary History, awarded the Egon Ranshofen-Wertheimer Prize for the first time, which was named after Egon Ranshofen-Wertheimer, a diplomat, constitutional lawyer and emigrant from Ranshofen near Braunau am Inn, as well as an adviser to the US government during the Second World War became.
-Since then, the prize has been awarded to Austrians abroad who are or have been particularly committed to their home country of Austria.
+In 2007, the municipality, together with the Contemporary History Association, awarded the Egon Ranshofen-Wertheimer Prize for the first time.
+It is named after Egon Ranshofen-Wertheimer, a diplomat, constitutional lawyer, emigrant and adviser to the US government during the Second World War, who came from Ranshofen near Braunau.
+The prize is awarded to Austrians abroad who are or have been particularly committed to their homeland of Austria.

-On July 7, 2011, the Braunau municipal council posthumously revoked Hitler's honorary citizenship and homeland rights, which had been awarded by the then independent municipality of Ranshofen in the 1930s.
+On July 7, 2011, the Braunau municipal Council posthumously deprived Hitler of the honorary citizenship conferred in the 1930s by the then still independent municipality of Ranshofen, as well as the right of homeland.

-In the early 1950s, the house where Adolf Hitler was born was returned by the Republic of Austria to the former owners, who had bought the house during the annexation of Austria, as part of a restitution settlement.
+The birthplace of Adolf Hitler was returned by the Republic of Austria in the early 1950s as part of a restitution settlement to the former owners, to whom the house had been purchased during the Anschluss of Austria.
 In 2012, a Russian Duma deputy wanted to buy the house and have it demolished.
-After unsuccessful negotiations, the Interior Ministry considered expropriating the owner in 2016 in order to gain control over the use of the building.
-In an interview in October 2016, the Austrian Minister of the Interior, Wolfgang Sobotka, stated that the house would then be demolished and a new building erected.
-Sobotka was referring to an alleged recommendation by a commission of historians.
-The mayor of Braunau, Hannes Waidbacher, who is a member of this commission, said that the recommendation of the commission contained "nothing about demolition", but only a "profound architectural redesign" which would permanently improve the "recognition value and symbolic power of the building should stop”.
-The head of the Upper Austrian State Archives, Cornelia Sulzbacher, was also surprised by the minister's statements and also said that there was only a recommendation to change the appearance so that the house could no longer be used as a symbol.
+After unsuccessful negotiations, the Ministry of the Interior considered expropriating the owner in 2016 in order to gain control over the use of the building.
+In an interview in October 2016, the Austrian Interior Minister Wolfgang Sobotka stated that the house should then be demolished and a new building erected.
+Sobotka was referring to an alleged recommendation of a commission of historians.
+The mayor of Braunau, Hannes Waidbacher, who is sitting on this commission, commented on this that the Commission's recommendation "does not say anything about demolition", but only recommends a "profound architectural redesign", which should "permanently prevent the recognition value and the symbolic power of the building".
+The head of the Upper Austrian State Archive, Cornelia Sulzbacher, was also surprised by the minister's statements and also said that there was only the recommendation to change the appearance so that the house could no longer be used as a symbol.